Folded-Structures-Lab/timber-as/README.md

 If you use *timberas* for projects or scientific publications, please consider citing our journal paper:
 > Jiang, J., Ottenhaus, L. M., & Gattas, J. M. (2023).
 A parametric design framework for timber framing span tables. *Australian Journal of Civil Engineering*, 1-16. [doi:10.1080/14488353.2023.2227432](https://doi.org/10.1080/14488353.2023.2227432).

-# License
-*timberas* is an open source engineering tool provided under an MIT License.
-Please reference to the [LICENSE](./LICENSE.md) file for more information.

-Please note that this software has been developed by student and academic engineering researchers, NOT by chartered or registered engineers.